-“The market is so crazy hot that we can’t keep top candidates on the market for long,” said Jayson Spaits, MATRIX Director, Direct Hire Center of Excellence.
-“A top candidate can quit their job with no job in hand and go out of the country for two weeks, come back and get a job the day after they return,” he said.
+“The tech job market is so hot that we can’t keep top candidates on the market for long,” said Jayson Spaits, MATRIX Director, Direct Hire Center of Excellence.
+“A top tech candidate can quit their job with no job in hand and go out of the country for two weeks, come back and get a job the day after they return,” he said.

 Companies need to fast-forward their hiring process, said Spaits.
-“I have seen candidates get a job from a single phone interview, so the more you can remove fat from the interview process, the better,” he said.
+“I have seen candidates get a job from a single phone interview, so the more you can remove fat from the interview process, the better.”

 The MATRIX database supports the trend that candidates are moving fast.